Basildon: Media

 Since 1969, The Evening Echo newspaper offices have been based on the Pipps Hill Industrial Estate.
 The town has been home to The Yellow Advertiser since 1976.

 Television

 Basildon was the setting for the BBC programme White Gold with filming taking place in Basildon Town Centre.
 Channel 5 programme Extreme Hair Wars was set at JET training academy in Basildon.
-The fictional character Nellie Bertram, played by Catherine Tate in the U.S. comedy television series The Office was said to have been born in Basildon.
+The fictional character Nellie Bertram, played by Catherine Tate in the US comedy television series The Office was said to have been born in Basildon.

 Music

-Basildon had a great influence on the 1980s music scene with bands Depeche Mode and Yazoo, and later by Alison Moyet in her solo career and Vince Clarke in his role with Erasure.
+Basildon had a great influence on the 1980s music scene, with bands Depeche Mode and Yazoo, and later by Alison Moyet in her solo career and Vince Clarke in his role with Erasure.

 Film

 The documentary film New Town Utopia by Christopher Ian Smith was made about Basildon.
 Basildon also hosts Europe's only Underwater film studio that can be inside or out, as it has a removable roof.
 The studios have been used to film scenes in the Anglo-French drama The Tunnel and for the film 47 Meters Down.